quintel/documentation/docs/main/merit-order.md

 title: Merit Order
 ---

 The merit order module calculates the hourly electricity mix based on the demand for electricity and the installed capacities and marginal costs of the electricity producing technologies (called producers from now on).
 The two main results of this calculation are the full load hours for these producers and the amount of excess electricity that is used by the different flexibility technologies.
 This page explains the calculations and modelling principles behind the merit order module.
-The Merit Order Module is available in the ETM in the Cost → Merit Order section.
+The Merit Order Module is available in the ETM in the Cost > ['Merit Order'](https://pro.energytransitionmodel.com/scenario/costs/merit_order/merit-order) section.

 ## The merit order module principles in the ETM
 With the merit order switched on, the merit order module manages power plants in a smarter way.
 Power plants are turned on and off in order to follow the electricity demand, which actually varies over the course of time.
 Instead of having a plant running just because it exists, the merit order will only allow a plant to operate when its output is required (this is under the presumption that the power plant is [dispatchable](#producers) and can be turned off).
 At times of low demand, only those producers are turned on that generate electricity at lowest costs.
 If the demand increases from one hour to the next, additional (and more expensive) producers are switched on.
 Based on this mechanism, the amount of time is calculated that each power plant actually needs to run in order to fulfil the electricity demand.
 In other words, the merit order calculates the full load hours of each participant.